rayalan/binary-adages/content/home-depot-review.md

 ![Home Depot plywood selector](images/home-depot-plywood-selector.png "Plywood Selector")

-Here's some of the offerings in that category:
+Here are some of the offerings in that category:

 ![Home Depot plywood 23/32" selections](images/home-depot-plywood-offerings-23-32.png "Plywood Offerings 23/32\"")

 Notice anything strange?
 That's right, 2 of the offerings are listed as 3/4".
-So while the 3/4" category contains 58 entries, the 23/32" category contains 12 -- including the economical sanded plywood entries that I suspect are what many people are looking for when they want of 3/4" plywood -- and yes, this means the top level selector pictured above likely won't show a key product.
+So while the 3/4" category contains 58 entries, the 23/32" category contains 12 -- including the economical sanded plywood entries that I suspect are what many people are looking for when they want of 3/4" plywood -- and yes, this means the top-level selector pictured above likely won't show a key product.

 This leads to some interesting questions: